Profile of a Logophile

 Charlie was a consultant for Garner's Modern American Usage (now titled Garner's Modern English Usage) and an orthoepist for Wordnik.com, and he is the pronunciation editor of Black's Law Dictionary.
 He has several times been a guest "On Language" columnist for The New York Times Magazine, and his articles have appeared in the Boston Globe, Wall Street Journal, Los Angeles Times, San Diego Union-Tribune, Copyediting, Verbatim, and other publications.

-Charlie has been talking about language on the radio since 1985.
-He has been interviewed on NPR’s Talk of the Nation, Weekend Edition, and All Things Considered and been a guest on hundreds of radio shows around the country.
+Charlie has been discoursing on language on the radio since 1985.
+He has been interviewed on NPR’s Talk of the Nation, Weekend Edition, and All Things Considered, and he has been a guest on hundreds of radio shows around the country.
 He is currently a monthly guest on the Mandy Connell Show on 850 KOA-AM Denver (please check the Events page for more details).

-In 1998 he cofounded A Way with Words, a weekly public radio talk show on language, and cohosted it until 2004.
-Charlie is also a voice talent with 30 years of audio narration experience.
+In 1998 he cofounded a weekly public radio talk show on language called A Way with Words, which he cohosted until 2004.
+Charlie is also a voice talent with 35 years of audio narration experience.